 Mercy Ministries - PASTORAL CARE

+Please plan to meet weekly or fortnightly with the participant.
 While those delivering the program will catch up with participants during the course of the program, pastoral care will primarily come from the local church.
 The program directors will catch up with you at various points about how the participant is going.